arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/23.opc-ua-voltage-ihm-app-note/content.md

 static void controlRelaysBasedOnVoltage();
 ```

 This section of the code is the `setup()` function, which initializes the Arduino Opta™ system and prepares it to operate as an OPC UA server.
 It begins by configuring serial communication at a baud rate of `115200`, primarily for debugging purposes.
-A short delay ensures the serial interface is fully initialized before proceeding.

 The Ethernet interface is then initialized to establish network connectivity.
 If this step fails, the program enters an infinite loop, signaling a critical error.
 Upon successful Ethernet initialization, the code attempts to synchronize the Opta™’s onboard Real-Time Clock (RTC) with a Network Time Protocol (NTP) server to ensure accurate timestamps for OPC UA operations.
 If NTP synchronization is unsuccessful, it defaults to using the compilation date and time.

-The Opta™’s expansion module controller is initialized and updated to detect any connected expansion modules, enabling dynamic configuration for additional I/O capabilities.
+The Opta’s expansion module controller is initialized and updated to detect any connected expansion modules, enabling dynamic configuration for additional I/O capabilities.
 The code then allocates memory for the `OPC UA server` using the `o1heapInit` function, ensuring sufficient resources for server operations.
 If heap initialization fails, the program halts with an error message.

 A new thread is started to run the OPC UA server.
 Within this thread, the server is created and configured to listen on the default OPC UA port, `4840`.
 The server’s IP address is logged for reference.
 The hardware variant of the Opta™ is identified and logged, and all analog input pins (A0 to A7) are pre-initialized for voltage readings with a 12-bit resolution for accurate measurement.

 The code defines the Opta™ as an OPC UA object, exposing its analog inputs, digital inputs, and relay outputs as OPC UA nodes.
-These nodes allow external systems, such as the Ignition platform, to monitor and interact with the Opta™’s inputs and outputs.
+These nodes allow external systems, such as the Ignition platform, to monitor and interact with the Opta’s inputs and outputs.
 Additionally, expansion modules, if detected, are dynamically exposed as OPC UA nodes, including their analog inputs, digital inputs, relay outputs, PWM channels, and LEDs.

 Debugging information about thread stack usage and heap memory allocation is logged to monitor the system's resource utilization.
 Optional diagnostic information, such as heap and stack statistics, is also printed if enabled.